aflyax/aflyax.github.io/_posts/2015-2-15-google-geo.md

 After obtaining either file, just drag it onto the Visualizer page.

 The heatmap of your travels (as recorded through Google Maps history) will be displayed.
-I have no space orientation at all, so I use GPS on my phone to travel to a local grocery store.
+I have no space orientation at all, so I use GPS on my phone to go to a local grocery store.
 Therefore, I have a lot of Google Maps data.

 Boston: